AjayAbhitejK/ALL-classification-and-detection/Classification/Readme.txt

 - EfficientNetB0
 - EfficientNetB3

-Highest accuracy of 96.86% achieved by Xception.
+Highest test accuracy of 96.86% achieved by Xception.